Skip to content

 Netflix streams in 4K HDR with Dolby Vision on the Premium plan ($24.99/mo).
 Even the Standard with Ads tier ($7.99/mo) gets you 1080p.
 I tested both on a 2024 Samsung CU7000, and the difference in sharpness and color range between Netflix 4K and Tubi 720p was immediately obvious.

 Tubi caps at 1080p.
-In my testing, most Tubi content actually streams at 720p on a 55-inch screen.
-Fine for a phone.
-Noticeable on a big TV.
+In my testing, most Tubi content streamed at 720p on a 55-inch display, which is noticeably soft compared to Netflix’s 4K output on the same screen.

 #Offline Viewing

-Netflix lets you download select titles to your phone or tablet for offline viewing.
-Useful for flights and commutes.
-Tubi requires an active internet connection at all times with no download option.
+Netflix lets you download select titles to your phone or tablet for offline viewing on Standard and Premium plans.
+I’ve used this on long flights where I pre-download a few episodes the night before, and it works reliably without any re-authentication issues.
+Tubi requires an active internet connection at all times with no download option whatsoever.

 #User Profiles and Parental Controls